KevinG99/KevinG99/README.md

 ### Innovator | Software Developer | Founder of Versilite

 🚀 **About Me**
-I'm passionate about simplifying complex systems and creating tailored software solutions that empower industries to thrive.
+I'm passionate about simplifying complex systems and creating tailored solutions that empower industries to thrive.

 ---